What Is Channel Conflict? & How To Avoid It [Full Guide]

 How To Avoid & Resolve Partner Channel Conflict

-The best way to avoid and resolve partner channel conflict is by being as detailed as possible during the partner onboarding process as well as setting clear expectations throughout the partnership lifetime (for this, a PRM platform like Kiflo is perfect).
+The best way to avoid and resolve partner channel conflict within a channel partner program is by being as detailed as possible during the partner onboarding process as well as setting clear expectations throughout the partnership lifetime (for this, a PRM platform like Kiflo is perfect).

 Evaluating partner networks is also important in preventing channel conflict.